cameronmore/portfolio/README.md

 In this repository, you can find projects I have built to demonstrate my skills with Python, Protege, and other data/ontology development tools.
 My other repositories include my work on the STEM Identity Ontology (STEMIO), the Mental Functioning Ontology (MFO), and an Unconscious Extension of MFO.
 Below, I describe the files that can be found in this personal portfolio.

 My current project is manipulating some AI generated data about psychoanalytic patients, described below and found in the folder 'PsychProject'.
-I'm also learning how to integrate machine learning models with ontologies to allow the mass organization/integration of data.
-The first step is to become familiar with PyTorch, so stay tuned for some files coming soon!

 ## File Guide